 Found in Australia, this black bird with its characteristic forked tail can mimic the sounds it hears and sometimes makes astonishingly entertaining calls that sound like a sneeze.

 Found in Indonesia and Papua New Guinea in tropical moist forests and moist montane forests, feeding primarily on insects and some seeds.
 Its cousins include the Weebill and Shy Heathwren.

 Fairywrens are tiny birds with blue plumage, with names like Splendid Fairywren with its (almost) completely electric blue plumage, Superb Fairywren where the males sing to their eggs, and the Lovely Fairywren.

 Some badass bird names

 The name “Tyrant” reflects the aggressive nature of some species.
 There are over 400 species of these insect-eating songbirds, including the Great Shrike-tyrant, the largest of the tyrant flycatchers.

 This rare, nocturnal bird is a species of Nightjar or Nighthawk family.
-Its habitat is restricted to Sulawesi, and as if ‘Satanic’ isn’t bad enough, it’s also known as the Diabolical Nightjar and the Devilish Nightjar.
+Its habitat is restricted to Sulawesi.
+This super badass bird is also known as the Diabolical Nightjar and the Devilish Nightjar.

 Endemic to New Guinea, this bird has the body of a parrot with a bright red underside and the black head of a vulture.
 Its call ranges from a “harsh and rasping growl,” to a “drawn-out scream” when it’s in flight.